28msec/zorba/README.txt

       * GroupBy (as in the evolving W3C XQuery 1.1 recommendation)

   However, this release is not tuned for performance!
-Next versions will especially include performance incresements.
+Next versions will especially focus on improving Zorba's overall performance.

   The Latest Version
   ------------------